 The above illustration of the setup is from the actual article, not from a pre-school reader version of the article.

-The experiment was declared a success when, after training, the organoid had improved its ability to distinguish the vowel sounds of a male speaker from seven other male and female speakers.
+The experiment was declared a success when, after training, the organoid had been conditioned to distinguish the vowel sounds of a male speaker from seven other male and female speakers.
 Prior to training, the setup could distinguish the speaker about 51% of the time, and after training, it was about 78% accurate.
+When they say “distinguish” that means the organoid output different patterns that corresponded to different speakers.

 But Wait!